blakejakopovic/TestDrive/README.md

 3. Upload the sketch to the Arduino
 *(make sure you keep your Arduino plugged in)

-# Compile the dashboard clojurescript
+# Compile the dashboard clojurescript code
 $ lein cljsbuild once

 # Start the TestDrive server